aplestro/TunnelClient/README.md

 It will connect to the tunnel server, setup the tunnel, and tell you what url to use for your app.
 Your url will be https://YourAppId.tunnel.aplestro.com.
 This url is saved for your application forever.
-You a ready to work in Aplestro.
+You are ready to work in Aplestro.

 ### arguments